How much does it cost to move a static caravan? Guide to prices, logistics & options

 • ensuring the process meets your park's rules and regulations

-A reputable transport company will request as much information as possible from you to ensure the safe delivery of your static caravan, so make sure to speak to a few before making your decision.
+A reputable transport company will request as much information as possible from you to ensure the safe delivery of your static caravan, so it’s good to speak to a few options before making your decision.

-If you’re considering moving a static caravan from one site to another, it may be worth weighing up alternative options before making a final decision.
+If you’re considering moving a static caravan from one site to another, you might want to weigh up the alternative options before making your final decision.

-That way, you can assess the pros and cons of each option and uncover what’s best for you.
+That way, you can assess the pros and cons of each option and choose what’s best for you.

 1. Part-exchanging your static caravan